Kaito-cmd12/THULLERX-STORE/README.md

                 local hrp = LocalPlayer.Character and LocalPlayer.Character:FindFirstChild("HumanoidRootPart")
                 if not hrp then return end

-                local closestChest = nil
-                local shortestDist = math.huge

                 for _, obj in pairs(workspace:GetDescendants()) do
-                    if string.find(string.lower(obj.Name), "chest") and (obj:IsA("Model") or obj:IsA("BasePart")) then
+                    if string.find(string.lower(obj.Name), "chest") then
-                        local chestPart = obj:IsA("BasePart") and obj or (obj:FindFirstChild("TouchInterest") and obj.TouchInterest.Parent or obj:FindFirstChildOfClass("BasePart"))
+                        local part = obj:IsA("BasePart") and obj or obj:FindFirstChildOfClass("BasePart")
-                        if chestPart then
-                            local dist = (hrp.Position - chestPart.Position).Magnitude
-                            if dist < shortestDist then
+                        if part and part.Transparency < 1 then
-                                shortestDist = dist
-                                closestChest = chestPart
+                            hrp.CFrame = part.CFrame
+                            task.wait(0.2)
+                            if not _G.AutoChest then break end
                         end
                     end
-                    end
-                end

-                if closestChest then
-                    hrp.CFrame = closestChest.CFrame * CFrame.new(0, 2, 0)
                 end
             end)
         end